Emmanuel461/Final-Work-Environmental-Modeling/README.md

 Adapted by Christoph Fischer and Jesús Céspedes Rivera

 ## Boosted Regression Tree Model
-*The code can also be accesed by: https://posit.cloud/content/7299327*
+*The code can also be accessed by: https://posit.cloud/content/7299327*

 ```R
 # Import data table